brauner/linux/Documentation/filesystems/vfs.rst

 	handled by f_op->open().
 If the file was created, FMODE_CREATED flag should be set in file->f_mode.
 In case of O_EXCL the method must only succeed if the file didn't exist and hence FMODE_CREATED shall always be set on success.
+This method is usually needed on filesystems where the dentry to be created could unexpectedly become positive after the kernel has looked it up or revalidated it. (e.g. another host racing in and creating the file on an NFS server).

 ``tmpfile``
 	called in the end of O_TMPFILE open().
 Optional, equivalent to